-Exaggerated Sales Letter Will Haunt You
+An Exaggerated Sales Letter Will Haunt You

 Your sales letter is an important marketing tool.
-A good system can make you rich, while a bad one can hurt you – especially sales letters that contain exaggerated claims.
+A reliable system can make you rich, while a bad one can hurt you – especially sales letters that contain exaggerated claims.
 Exaggeration can even put you out of business.

 What Do You Think About The Following Claim?

-“Follow my simple step-by-step instructions, and you’re guaranteed to earn $9,750 in the next 30 days or I’ll double your money back.
+“Follow my simple step-by-step instructions, and you’re guaranteed to earn $9,750 in the next 30 days, or I’ll double your money back.
 Yes, you heard correctly $9,750 in 30 days or DOUBLE your money back!”

 Does the above claim sound interesting?
 Does it compel you to look deeper into the product?
-Maybe . . . or maybe you don’t believe it.
+Maybe . . . or perhaps you don’t believe it.
 Either way, if the claim is exaggerated, it will come back to haunt the owner of the letter.

 Back up What You Claim